dcchambers/kb/docs/cicd/deployment-tools.md

 For example, [GitHub Actions](https://github.com/features/actions), [GitLab CI/CD](https://docs.gitlab.com/ee/ci/), Jenkins, Travis, CircleCI, Drone CI, etc. These are all technically capable of being used to deploy software but they require external scipts or tools to do so.

+[^1]: Dagger is not really a *deployment* tool but rather a complete engine for defining and running CI/CD pipelines in code.